beforeyougo/TDigitalTestTask/README.md

     $ start OrderBook.exe <path to syncshots file> <path to updates file> <path to resulting folder (optional)>

 ## MidPriceForecast Jupyter notebook

+### Problem
+The task is to use features to predict the future mid price change.

+### Solution
+The main idea of the solution is to use the Random Forest model to predict the mid price using the dataset preprocessed by the [C++ project](#orderbook-c-project).
+The model is trained on the separate training dataset and validated using the out-of-bag sample.
+Then its R2 score is evaluated on the testing dataset.
+The described procedure is performed for differend periods of forecasting: 300 ms, 1s, 5s, 30s, 1min.
+For more details, see MidPriceForecast/MidPriceForecast.ipynb.